Adding Legs to a Cedar Chest

 Adding legs to furniture is one of my favorite things to do!
 And there are so many different styles of legs you can add to make a piece look completely different.

-Update: Check out how we finished the legs of this cedar chest in this post on how to whitewash furniture, or check out how we ended up painting the cedar chest without brush marks here!
+Update: Check out how we finished the cedar chest with legs in this post on how to whitewash furniture, or check out how we ended up painting the cedar chest without brush marks in this DIY cedar chest makeover here!

 More Cedar Chest Makeovers